 So which phases have been concluded at this point?

 Phase 2 is ongoing; this includes rebuilding the secured environment to access the located assets and collected data.
-This is a highly complicated process which involves 900 different assets and over 900.000 customers.
+This is a highly complicated process that involves 900 different assets and over 900.000 customers.

-Phase 3 could start before the conclusion of phase 2, however, this will also require a lot of planning given the large number of different nationalities and subsequent regulations pertaining to identification.
+Phase 3 could start before the conclusion of phase 2, however, this will also require a lot of planning given a large number of different nationalities and subsequent regulations pertaining to their identification.

 We explained to the firm’s representative that our concerns and the concerns of most other people in the crypto world, comes from the fact that there is very little communication about what has been going on and what the plans are.
 They acknowledged our concerns and asked us what we would suggest to help alleviate these concerns.

 Being a blockchain development company we pointed out the benefits of decentralization and suggested the firm to reach out to the different development teams to help them set up safe wallets to access the funds that hadn’t been affected by the hack since every development team knows their own technology best of all.